vchan2/vchan2.github.io/2021APCalculusAB.md

 ### Exams

-Unit 1 test is scheduled for <b>Wednesday, September 29</b> in-class.
+Unit 1 Math 31 test is scheduled for <b>Wednesday, September 29</b> in-class.
+Unit 1 AP material is scheduled for <b>Friday, October 1</b> in-class.
 You should be proficient in all material contained in Unit 1.
 More precisely, you should be able to:
   * Compute limits of a function graphically
   * (AP) Compute limits of a composite function graphically